National Working Daughters Day honors the millions of women providing unpaid care to aging and/or ill parents and family members.

 Working Daughter provides real world, practical answers on topics like how to talk to your boss about caregiving, how to work with siblings, how to balance your time and when and how to have difficult conversations with your parents.

-On the first Working Daughters Day, a call to stop ignoring a very real issue via na op-ed in Next Avenue.
+On the first Working Daughters Day, a call to stop ignoring a very real issue via an op-ed in Next Avenue.

 An overview of Working Daughters Day in the Morgan County Herald.